vitaminwater/Daryl/README.md

 ### Create note

-Just type `daryl` followed by you note, no need to add ", all params are concatenated.
+Just type `daryl` followed by your note, no need to add ", all params are concatenated.

 ```sh